 - No scarring or stitches

-- What is the success rate of an EVLT procedure?
+- What is the success rate of EVLT?

 - How many treatments do you think I’ll need?

-- Is the cost of the treatment covered by insurance?
+- Is the cost of treatment covered by insurance?

-Walking and exercise — You can resume daily activities immediately, but avoid standing for long periods of time, air travel, and strenuous physical exercise for two weeks.
-Try to walk as much as you can during the first three days after treatment.
-Walking 10 to 15 minutes every hour during the day can promote rapid healing.
+Physical activity: Although you can resume most daily activities right after treatment from endovenous laser for varicose veins, you should avoid standing for long periods of time, air travel, and strenuous physical exercise for two weeks.
+Walk as much as you can during the first three days after treatment, but don’t overdo it by going on long, strenuous hikes.
+Short, frequent activity sessions (10 to 15 minutes every hour) are best to promote rapid healing.

 - High fever

 - Severe pain that keeps you from completing your daily activities

 - Signs of infection in the treated area, such as warmth, bleeding, redness, or fluid discharge